-A conceptual model is a representation of an evolving system, made up of developing concepts which are used to help people know, understand, or simulate a subject the model represents.
+A conceptual model is a representation of an evolving system, made up of developing concepts that are used to help people know, understand, or simulate a subject the model represents.

-Pro Tip: cove.tool's Grasshopper and Revit plug-ins are custom built to handle any geometry import, so no matter what stage your project model is in, or the extent of its complexity, we can bring them into our software and help you run various energy simulation and cost optimizations.
+Pro Tip: cove.tool's Grasshopper, SketchUp, and Revit plug-ins are custom-built to handle any geometry import, so no matter what stage your project model is in, or the extent of its complexity, we can bring them into our software and help you run various energy simulation and cost optimizations.